select/audius/src/sass/_icon.md

 The current icomoon export is here: <a href="../icons/media-player.zip">media-player.zip</a>.
 If you add new icons please overwrite this file and check it into the git.

 To update the fonts go to https://icomoon.io/app/#/select import the `selection.json` file in the zip and generate the new font.
-Download the `shoutrlabs.zip` to `/src/icons` and run `npm run icons`.
+Download the `media-player.zip` to `/src/icons` and run `npm run icons`.

 ```